icopy-site/awesome-cn/docs/awesome/awesome-dotnet.md

 * [Infinity Crawler](https://github.com/TurnerSoftware/InfinityCrawler) - A simple but powerful web crawler library for .NET
 * [Build Versioning](https://github.com/TurnerSoftware/BuildVersioning) - Simple build versioning for .NET, powered by Git tags
 * [SystemTextJson.JsonDiffPatch](https://github.com/weichch/system-text-json-jsondiffpatch) - High-performance, low-allocating JSON object diff and patch extension for System.Text.Json.
 Support generating patch document in RFC 6902 JSON Patch format.
+* [dotnet-exec](https://github.com/WeihanLi/dotnet-exec) - A command-line tool for executing C# program without a project file, and you can have your custom entry point other than Main method.

 ## MVVM